The inspirational winter garden

 Stripped bare, tidied and neat, mulched and prepared, the garden hides tiny treasures of delight, snowdrops, aconites, aenenomies, hellebores, winter sweet and witch hazel are some to look out for.

-The grace and symmetry of this garden never fade, and 2017 is our year to celebrate the centenary of the garden plan created by three people with remarkable vision: Colonel Lyle who restored the house, garden and estate, the architect James Edwin Forbes, and the legendary Gertrude Jeykll who advised and influenced the planting.
+The grace and symmetry of this garden never fade, and 2018 continues to celebrate the garden plan created by three people with remarkable vision: Colonel Lyle who restored the house, garden and estate, the architect James Edwin Forbes, and the legendary Gertrude Jeykll who advised and influenced the planting.
 From rough farmland enclosures and paddocks they designed and created a place of true timeless beauty, a rare gift for everyone to enjoy.